AminRep/PCB_Design/README.md

 # PCB_Design
-Various PCB design CAD models developed using KiCAD software for educational and personal purposes.
+Various PCB CAD models developed using KiCAD software for educational and personal purposes.